Media Training & Interview Techniques for Executives

 Having a good media spokesperson on your team can make all the difference between your company gaining a good reputation or a bad one.
-That’s why training in this area can reap huge rewards for your business.
+Executive training in this area can reap huge rewards for your business – or avoid the pitfalls of an interview gone wrong.

-The Media Manoeuvres approach to media training across Australia is simple: Companies must have effective and efficient media spokespeople.
-Not only that, but training in this area should be ongoing for senior management, executives and team members.
+The Media Manoeuvres approach to executive media training is simple.
+Companies must have effective and efficient media spokespeople to deliver your messages succinctly and with impact.
+Media training should be ongoing for senior management, executives and team members.

 - Knowledge of their target audience: It is imperative to know the target audience, because these are the people with whom you want to communicate.

-- Understanding of the media: Knowing how journalists think and work is important when it comes to communicating with the media or managing a crisis.
+- Understanding of the media: Knowing how journalists think and work is important when it comes to communicating with the media or managing media coverage during a crisis.

 - Preparedness: Great spokespeople know how to prepare before speaking with a journalist.
 They can predict questions that may be asked and will always have information they can draw from, such as company statistics and facts.